AuroraWXZ/trovi_observatory/README.md

 # Observatory Reproduction on Chameleon Trovi

+The version of the artifact is pinned to a specific commit, which may differ from the latest version in the repository.

 ## Overview
 This repository contains the artifact for the **Observatory Trovi** project on Chameleon Cloud.
 It demonstrates how to configure secure access to a Chameleon compute instance, connect to the instance remotely, and run a Jupyter-based workflow for Observatory-style experiments.